VSharanya/Airline-Reservation-System/README.md

 In conclusion, the Airline Reservation System Project using Java and MySQL serves as a sophisticated yet user-friendly solution for customers .
-By leveraging advanced technologies and best practices in software development, this project aims to enhance the overall efficiency, accuracy, and customer satisfaction in the airline ticket reservation process
+By leveraging advanced technologies and best practices in software development, this project aims to enhance the overall efficiency, accuracy, and customer satisfaction in the airline ticket reservation process.